 And those deportation rumors?

 Lanez, who is from Brampton, Ontario, Canada, has not been deported.
 “That’s bullshit,” Lewis previously said of rumors.
 An Immigration and Customs Enforcement spokesperson previously told Vulture that Lanez is not in the agency’s custody.
 “We have no stake in this matter at this point,” the spokesperson said.
 “ICE has not been involved in this at all.”
-Vulture reached out to immigration authorities on Friday to see if there were any new information but did not immediately hear back.
+Vulture reached out to immigration authorities on Friday to see if there was any new information but did not immediately hear back.

 If Lanez is convicted as charged, he could get up to 22 years and eight months in state prison.